 This article will look at ways of mitigating your personal tax liabilities.
+We will cover the often complicated subject of business taxation in a separate article.

 What is tax planning, and is it important?